KhanhVanCong/Frontend-MobileApp-Template/README.md

 # Link Demo:
 https://fe-mobileapp.herokuapp.com/
+# Description
-# Project practive cut psd to HTML with BEM style, animation, responsive.
+This is project to practive cut psd to HTML with BEM style, animation, responsive.
+You can see file design in folder psd.
 ![Design preview for this project](./psd/layout.png)

 ## Building your project